-As digitalization progresses across markets, anew generation of banks is becoming increasingly popular.
+As digitalisation progresses across markets, anew generation of banks is becoming increasingly popular.
 We are talking about digital banks, or neobanks, if you will.
 These banks operate entirely online, offering a suite of financial services without the need for physical branches.
 APIs, like those from the TapiX team, have been playing a major role in this shift, enabling seamless integration and functionality that enhance user experience and operational efficiency.
 Let's dive deeper into the process of building a digital bank in 2024.

 A digital bank is a financial institution that operates completely in the online environment, providing banking services through digital platforms such as mobile apps and websites.
 Unlike traditional banks, digital banks do not have physical branches and usually don't require any kind of physical interaction.
 Their features typically include: